OffchainLabs/nitro/README.md

 bazel test //util/prefix-proofs:go_default_test --runs_per_test=10 --test_filter=<TEST_NAME_HERE> --test_output=streamed
 ```

+### Running Solidity Tests

-Tests can also be run ordinarily with the Go tool
+Solidity tests can be run using hardhat, but we recommend using [Foundry](https://book.getfoundry.sh/getting-started/installation) as the tool of choice

+In the contracts folder, run:

 ```
-go test ./...
+forge test
 ```

-### Fuzz Tests

-The repo contains a few fuzz tests using Go's fuzzer, within the `util/` package.
-To run an example one, do:
+Output:

 ```
-go test -fuzz=FuzzVerify -fuzztime=10m -run=FuzzVerify ./util/prefix-proofs
+Test result: ok.
+42 passed; 0 failed; finished in 1.60s
 ```

-## Regenerating Solidity Bindings
+## Generating Solidity Bindings

 With node version 14 and npm, install `yarn`